Bhavnagar: History

 In 1793, Vakhatsinhji conquered the forts of Chital and Talaja, and later conquered Mahuva, Kundla, Trapaj, Umrala and Botad.
 Bhavnagar remained the main port of the state, with Mahuva and Ghogha also becoming important ports.
 Because of the maritime trade, the state prospered compared to other states.
 During the late 19th century, the Bhavnagar State Railway was constructed.
 This made Bhavnagar the first state that was able to construct its railway system without any aid from the central government, which was mentioned in The Imperial Gazetteer of India.
 Mr. Peile, a political agent, described the state as follows: "With flourishing finances and much good work in progress.
 Of financial matters I need say little; you have no debts, and your treasury is full."
 Between 1870 and 1878, the state were put under joint administration, due to the fact that Prince Takhtsinhji was a minor.
 This period produced some notable reforms in the areas of administration, revenue collection, judiciary, the post and telegraph services, and economic policy.
 The ports were also modernized.
 The two people who were responsible for those reforms were E. H. Percival of the Bombay Civil Service and Gaurishankar Udayshankar Oza, Chief Minister of Bhavnagar State Bhavnagar Boroz.

 In 1911, HH Maharani Nundkanvarba of Bhavnagar was awarded the Order of the Crown of India, the highest Imperial award for women of the British Empire.
 The former princely state of Bhavnagar was also known as Gohilwad, "Land of the Gohils" (the clan of the ruling family).

 Merger with the Indian Union in 1947

 Until the independence of India in 1947, Bhavnagar was an independent state ruled by the Rajput Gohil family.
 In 1947, the Deputy Prime Minister of the newly independent Indian Union Sardar Vallabhbhai Patel undertook the ambitious and complex process of unifying 562 princely states with the Union of India.
-The last ruling Maharajah of Bhavnagar, Krishnakumar Sinhji handed over the administration of his Bombay State to the people's representative in 1948.
+The last ruling Maharajah of Bhavnagar, Krishna Kumarsinhji handed over the administration of his Bombay State to the people's representative in 1948.

-Honorable Maharaja Krishna Kumarsinhji was the First King of India whom give up his state (all area) to make a United India, due to this reason Sardar Vallabhbhai Patel was highly impressed by him and made him Governor of Madras State After Independence of India.

-The current royal family of Bhavnagar comprises Maharajah Vijayraj Singh Gohil and Maharani Samyukta Kumari, Prince Yuvraj Jaiveerraj Singh Gohil, and Princess Brijeshwari Kumari Gohil.
+Kumarsinhji was one of the first to merge his princely state to the Union of India.

 The erstwhile royal family of Bhavnagar continues to lead an active role in the public eye as well as in business (hotels, real estate, agriculture, and ship-breaking) and is held in high regard by the population both in the city as well as areas that comprised the former princely state of Bhavnagar.